 Market Making Opportunities

-When to Use HFT in Crypto?
+When to Use HFT for Crypto

 The Benefits of HFT

-The Limitations and Criticism of HFT
+Limitations and Criticism of HFT

 Is High-Frequency Trading for Everyone?

-While HFT has become technically available for everyone, as there are advanced algorithms that everyone can access for a price, beginners need to be extra cautious when executing it.
+HFT has become technically available for everyone, as there are advanced algorithms that everyone can access for a price.
+However, beginners need to be extra cautious when executing it.